Neck Pain treatment & remedy for stiff neck

 Neck pain after waking up can be a common experience.
 Things may feel fine in the evening, but by the morning the neck is stiff and tight.
-This may even cause symptoms into the jaw, shoulder, arm or fingers.
+This may even cause symptoms in the jaw, shoulder, arm or fingers.

 How is neck pain diagnosed?

-octors may send for X-rays or MRI’s to assess the neck.
+Doctors may send for X-rays or MRIs to assess the neck.
 Often it can be difficult for the medical system to identify the problem unless there is a clear source for the pain, such as a fracture.
 The next step may be to refer to a Physiotherapist, general Chiropractor or Orthopaedic surgeon.
 However, for neck pain there should be a full assessment from an Upper Cervical Chiropractor first, as they specialise in and only treat the neck.

 This may seem like a ‘normal’ complaint, but the neck is extremely important and must be taken seriously.

 How to relieve neck pain?

 A common medical remedy for neck pain includes pain medication and muscle relaxants, but these don’t provide long-term solutions.
 This is a serious problem and can impact work, family relationships, friendships and finances.